🇵🇱

 To EU Businesses (B2B)

 For B2B services to other EU countries, the odwrotne obciążenie (reverse charge) applies.
-Invoice at 0% VAT.
+Invoice without VAT — the buyer accounts for VAT in their country.

 Required invoice note